Search

 %

-What are good benchmark values for these factors?
+What are good benchmark values for restaurant profits?

 Percentages, year-over-year increases, and other changes in costs can vary based on a number of factors, but you can use these generalizations as a starting point.